Skip to Content

 On August 26, 2014.
 The Center for Biological Diversity and Center for Food Safety, in conjunction with the Xerces Society and Lincoln Brower, filed a legal petition to the U.S. Fish and Wildlife Service that seeks protection for the monarch butterfly under the Endangered Species Act (ESA).
 “The monarch is the canary in the cornfield, a harbinger of environmental change that we’ve brought about on such a broad scale that many species of pollinators are now at risk if we don’t take action to protect them,“ said Brower.
 It is important to recognize that the petition requests that monarchs be listed as threatened, not endangered.
 As a candidate for a threatened species listing, the monarch is at risk of becoming endangered in the near future throughout all or a significant portion of its range.
 More information about species listing under the ESA can be found here, and at the links at the bottom of the page.

-As a project of Monarch Joint Venture (in cooperation with the UW-Madison Arboretum), the MLMP works to help conserve the monarch migration primarily through education.
-We work with other partners in the Joint Venture to educate teachers, conservationists, and citizen scientists about the importance of monarch butterflies and what they can do to help.
-MJV partners include federal and state agencies, non-governmental organizations, and academic programs and they are committed to a science-based approach to monarch conservation work, guided by the North American Monarch Conservation Plan (2008).
+As a project of Monarch Joint Venture and the University of Wisconsin–Madison Arboretum, the Monarch Larva Monitoring Project (MLMP) works to help conserve the monarch migration primarily through education.
+We work with other partners to educate teachers, conservationists, and citizen scientists about the importance of monarch butterflies and what they can do to help.
+Partners include federal and state agencies, non-governmental organizations, and academic programs and they are committed to a science-based approach to monarch conservation work, guided by the North American Monarch Conservation Plan (2008).

 The Monarch Larva Monitoring Project contributes to monarch conservation in many ways.
 First and foremost, our volunteers continue to create and enhance habitat for monarchs across the nation.
 Additionally, by collecting and reporting data on their observations to this project, a lot of information about monarch biology and milkweed habitat has been learned.
 Analyses of these data continue to inform conservation efforts throughout North America.